-After a short cryptic opening sequence, the game plops the player into the world controlling a nameless hero known as a drifter in an open world.
-From the start the player can go in any direction in any order to progress through the game and story.
-There are four main areas to discover; North, South, East and West and it’s up the player to choose in which order to explore.
+After a short cryptic opening sequence, the game plops the player into the world controlling a nameless hero known as a drifter in an open-world.
+From the start, the player can go in any direction in any order to progress through the game and story.
+There are four main areas to discover; North, South, East, and West and it’s up the player to choose in which order to explore.
 This truly open world feels a lot like the original Zelda for the NES to me.
-The game opens in a small lively town hub.
-There isn’t a single piece of text in the whole game, the story is told through the world and through interactions with the characters of the world.
+The game begins in a small lively town hub.
+There isn’t a single piece of text in the whole adventure, the fantasy is told through the world and through interactions with the characters of the world.
 Even the NPCs communicate through storybook style static images.
-Although the story is very mysterious it’s incredibly interesting and thought-provoking, and the added knowledge of understanding that the developer has a terminal condition fleshes out the story in even more intriguing ways.
+Although the story is very mysterious, it’s incredibly interesting and thought-provoking.
+And the added knowledge of understanding that the developer has a terminal condition fleshes out the story in even more intriguing ways.

 The gameplay of Hyper Light Drifter is fluid and challenging.
-The main weapon is a sword but in time guns and bombs can be earned.
+The primary weapon is a sword but in time guns and bombs can be earned.
 The drifter has a dashing ability that can be used to dodge and maneuver around enemies.
-There are multiple guns to collect that all have varying attributes like a long range sniper and a powerful up close spread shotgun (my personal weapon of choice).
-Back in the hub town there are shops that sell upgrades to the guns, more room for health packs, new dash and sword moves, and more.
-These upgrades are purchased with yellow collectables that are hidden throughout the world.
+There are multiple weapons to collect that all have varying attributes like a long range sniper and a powerful up close spread shotgun (my personal weapon of choice).
+Back in the hub town, there are shops that sell upgrades to the guns, more room for health packs, new dash and sword moves, and more.
+These upgrades are purchased with yellow collectibles that are hidden throughout the world.
 Speaking of things being hidden, Hyper Light Drifter is showered with secrets, yet another aspect that reminds me of old-school classics.
-There are hidden things everywhere and there’s always a reward at the end of the rainbow.
+There are hidden things everywhere, and there’s always a reward at the end of the rainbow.
 The game can get perplexing at times, as there are few clues as to how to get to each objective.
-But it’s extremely rewarding discovering the answers to the various puzzles and they never feel unmanageable.
+But it’s incredibly rewarding discovering the answers to the various puzzles, and they never feel unmanageable.
 Enemies are diverse and clever.
-Each enemy seems to have its own character and style and learning how to dodge and attack each enemy is key to surviving.
+Each enemy seems to have its own character and style and learning how to dodge and attack each enemy is key to survival.
 And surviving is not easy!
-The game is very challenging, but in a completely fair way.
+The game is very challenging but in an entirely fair way.
 I never died and thought that I had been screwed over or that the game unfairly attacked me, if I died it was my own fault for not managing the situation properly.
 And if I did die, it would always place me at a checkpoint that wasn’t too far back from where I was.
-There’s a fine line between satisfying challenging combat that feels amazing to master and overbearing impossible gameplay that drives the player crazy.
+There’s a fine line between a satisfying and challenging combat system that feels amazing to master and overbearing impossible gameplay that drives the player crazy.
 And Hyper Light Drifter walks that line to perfection.

 The world of Hyper Light Drifter is gorgeous.
-Every aspect of the game seems like it was hand painted, like it belongs exactly where it was placed.
-The game was partially inspired by Studio Gibli’s “Nausicaa of the Wind” and it can’t possibly look any better.
+Every aspect of the game seems like it was hand painted–like it belongs exactly where it has been placed.
+The game was partially inspired by Studio Ghibli’s “Nausicaa of the Wind” and it can’t possibly look any better.
 Created in amazing 8/16bit, it feels both like something that could have been on the SNES or NES and like something that those consoles wouldn’t have dreamed to create.
-The enemy and character design is flawless, they all feel real and full of life.
+The enemy and character design are flawless, they all feel real and full of life.
 The carnage after a bloody battle is awe-inspiring and even with the entire screen filled with enemies and projectiles the game never even hiccups.
-The music and sound design is also remarkable, it sounds like nothing I’ve ever heard and it fits the world perfectly.
-The sound design and music fit the tone like a glove and it never lets up.
-The quiet somber moments are met with ominous music reverberations echoing through the game.
+The music and sound design are also remarkable, it sounds like nothing I’ve ever heard, and it fits the world perfectly.
+The sound design and music fit the tone like a glove, and it never lets up.
+The quiet, somber moments are met with ominous music reverberations echoing through the game.
 And the action packed moments are met with powerful melodies and sounds.